How much does an EV charger installation cost?

 Here's where things can get expensive.
 Most homes built before the 2000s have 60- to 100-amp electrical panels, and even 100-amp panels can struggle once you add a Level 2 EV charger (which typically draws 30-50 amps) on top of your HVAC, water heater, and other home appliances.

-A licensed electrician will perform a load calculation to figure out if your current panel can handle an EV charger.
+A licensed electrician will perform a load calculation to determine whether your current panel can handle an EV charger.
 If it can't, you've got options:

-Upgrade your main electrical service: A full panel upgrade costs $1,500-$4,000+ but gives you plenty of headroom for heat pumps, induction stoves, or a second EV charger.
+Upgrade your main electrical service: A full panel upgrade costs $1,500-$4,000+.
+Best for older homes with limited capacity, or anyone planning to add heat pumps, induction stoves, or a second EV charger down the road.

 If your home already has 200-amp service—common in newer construction—you're probably in the clear.